 With the increasingly global economy, many American companies are doing business with French-speaking countries.
 The U.S. is one of the leading foreign investors in France, and French companies also own or have a major investment in many companies in this country.

 Combined with a major in business, journalism, education or art, the French minor can help students to enhance their professional and academic opportunities.
 Students must receive a final grade of "C" or better in all required courses within the French minor.

-French Minor (24 credit (24 credit hours)

-Required Courses: (18 credit hours)

-FR 211 Intermediate French I 3 credit hours

-FR 212 Intermediate French II 3

-FR 231 French Conversation 3
+French Minor Required Courses: FR 211 Intermediate French I FR 212 Intermediate French II FR 231 French Conversation (24 credit hours) (18 credit hours) 3 credit hours 3 and 3

 FR 331 French Grammar 3

 FR 351 French Phonetics and Linguistics 3

 FR 434 French Stylistics 3

-Choose or e of the following courses: (3 credit hours)
+Choose one of the following courses: (3 credit hours)

 FR 371 French Culture and Civilization 3 credit hours

 FR 372 Francophone Culture and Civilization 3

-Choose or e of the following courses: (3 credit hours)
+Choose one of the following courses: (3 credit hours)

 FR 280 Topics in French Studies 1-3 credit hours

 FR 291 Business French 3

 FR 361 Survey of Literature in French 3

 FR 480 Topics in French Studies 1-3